More Lies about the Prophet's role in getting his opponents killed

 A hanif gave you a thrust in the night saying.

-Take that, Abu Afak, in spite of your age!
+Take that, Abu Afak, despite your age!

 Though I knew whether it was man or jinn